 Office Leadership

-Mr. Rivetti’s career in the Department of Justice has spanned more than 25 years.
-Prior to his most recent leadership roles, Mr. Rivetti held a series of positions in the U.S. Attorney’s Office, including serving as the First Assistant U.S. Attorney from June 2023 to January 2025, and from November 2021 to February 2023.
-He also served as the Chief of the Criminal Division from 2019 to 2021.
-Mr. Rivetti joined the U.S. Attorney’s Office in 1997.
 Throughout his career as a federal prosecutor, Mr. Rivetti’s primary area of concentration has involved the investigation and prosecution of violent crime, including large-scale drug trafficking organizations and firearms offenses.
-Of particular note, Mr. Rivetti co-lead the multi-year investigation and prosecution of United States v.
+Of particular note, he co-led the multi-year investigation and capital prosecution of United States v.
 Robert Bowers, the perpetrator of the worst antisemitic mass shooting in U.S. history.
-He served as first chair for the trial team throughout the three-month capital jury selection, trial and sentencing.
+Mr. Rivetti served as first chair for the trial team throughout the three-month jury selection, trial, and sentencing.

-Mr. Rivetti obtained his Bachelor of Arts degree from Dickenson College and his Juris Doctor from Georgetown University.
+Mr. Rivetti obtained his Bachelor of Arts degree from Dickinson College and his Juris Doctor from Georgetown University.
 Following graduation from law school, Mr. Rivetti was employed for five years as a litigation associate at a large Pittsburgh law firm.
 He then served as a law clerk for two years for the Honorable D. Brooks Smith.

 Carolyn J. Bloch joined the office in 1989.
 In her 35 years as a federal prosecutor, Ms. Bloch has handled an extensive variety of violent crimes, narcotics, child exploitation, and white collar cases.
 Ms. Bloch serves as the Coordinator for the BRIDGES Presentence Court program in the Western District of Pennsylvania, providing for intensive presentence supervision and alternatives to imprisonment.